veonua/homebridge-smartthings/README.md

 ### Hosting a local webhook endpoint

 If you want the plugin itself to receive webhook events, set `LocalWebhookPort` in your configuration.
-When this value is greater than zero the plugin starts an HTTP server on that port and listens for `POST /event` requests containing a JSON body with an `events` array.
-Each event uses the same structure as the remote webhook service.
+When this value is greater than zero the plugin starts an HTTP server using the `@smartthings/smartapp` library.
+SmartThings should be configured to send lifecycle callbacks to the root path (`POST /`).
+For testing you can also send `POST /event` requests with a JSON body containing an `events` array.
+Each item uses the same structure as the remote webhook service.

 Example `config.json` snippet: